 To add character, special attention was paid to the color shades of all the furniture and accessories, including fabrics and light fixtures: powder blue, mint, deep blue, tobacco, burned and cinnamon are visual motifs that alternate and return, sometimes mixed together, such as for the check carpet designed by Vivienne Westwood for The Rug Company and for the Missoni cushions in the lounge area.

 The furnishings are characterized by Elena Dobrovolska’s love of design.
 The Leicht kitchen is embellished with a burnished marble work surface and floor; the bathroom features a combination of Rosa Egoe stone and Sicis Neo Glass mosaics, along with some Milldue containers.
-The living room features a blend of Italian-made products that soften the environment: a Giorgetti sofa, B&B Italia coffee tables, De Majo hanging lamps and Riva 1920’s peg-shaped bench, «a company that transforms natural wood into masterpieces», remarks Elena.
+The living room features a blend of Italian-made products that soften the environment: a Giorgetti sofa, B&B Italia coffee tables, De Majo hanging lamps, the boiserie Decor by Laurameroni and Riva 1920’s peg-shaped bench, «a company that transforms natural wood into masterpieces», remarks Elena.
 These pieces are accompanied by a Moooi floor lamp and Phillip Jeffries wallpaper.
 Riva 1920 is also featured in the dining room with a table sculpture, coupled with Giorgetti chairs and sideboard, all illuminated by Forestier lights.

 «I don’t prefer some companies to others – continues Dobrovolska.
 I always put the essence of the project and the clients’ interests first and on this basis, I choose the brands from among the best companies».
 In spite of this, the inside of the house is distinguished by three very unusual elements, designed by Dreamdesign.